statisticsnorway/rawdata-converter-app-altinn3/README.md

 release                        Release a new version.
 Update POMs and tag the new version in git run-local                      Run the app locally (without docker)
 ```

+## Triggering the converter

+This [page](requests/README.md) gives an overview of how you can trigger the converter.